 No one wants to come home to a foul-smelling house!

 Give the house a quick spruce up, so it’s not a complete tip to return to.
 This is an opportunity for the kids to tackle a room and your husband/wife or partner!

 Make sure all plants are watered!
 Gather them all together in a sensible place if that makes it easier for a neighbour or whoever will keep an eye on your house to come in and water them.

 Make sure you’ve got everything together to hand over to your house sitter/pet sitter or neighbour who is watching your house.
 For example:

 - List of instructions

-- Your contact details / contact details of a local friend of family member in case of emergency
+- Your contact details/contact details of a local friend or family member in case of emergency

-- Alarm details + emergency details for accidentally setting off alarm!
+- Alarm details + emergency details for accidentally setting off the alarm!

-Hide valuables: Try not to leave valuables, such as your TV, stereo or computer, where thieves can see them.
+Hide valuables: Do not leave valuables, such as your TV, stereo or computer, where thieves can see them.

 Unplug: Unplug all appliances to protect them from power surges and save energy from standby functions.